AutoDash/AutoDash/README.md

 [![Build Status](https://travis-ci.com/AutoDash/AutoDash.svg?branch=master)](https://travis-ci.com/AutoDash/AutoDash)

-AutoDash is semi-automated software Pipeline for assembling collision and near-collision dashcam footage datasets.
+AutoDash is a semi-automated software Pipeline for assembling collision and near-collision dashcam footage datasets.
 The goal of this pipeline is to provide a standard dataset for studies involving car collisions from an egocentric perspective.

 # Requirements

 You will need Python 3.7.
 It's also possible to use package binaries from our release builds.

-In order to use most of the out of the box configs, write access to the AutoDash firebase is required.
+In order to use most of the out-of-the-box configs, write access to our Firebase instance is required.
 Please contact us for more info.

 # Dependencies